escidoc/escidoc-core-admin/doc/readme.txt

 	Use this when
 	- structure/schema of containers or items changed,
 	- structure of cache database changed

+	Prerequisites for recaching:
+    - Database has been migrated (if necessary)
+    - Fedora has been migrated (if necessary)

 	- Workflow:
 		- delete all containers and items from cache database